-- The AF frame appears as follows (when the LCD monitor is on) when the shutter button is pressed halfway. - Green: Shooting preparations complete - Yellow: Focusing difficulty (AiAF set to [Off]) - The following occurs when [Face Detect] is selected. - Up to three AF frames display.
+- The AF frame appears as follows when the shutter button is pressed halfway. - Green: Shooting preparations complete - Yellow: Focusing difficulty (AiAF set to [Off]) - The following occurs when [Face Detect] is selected. - Up to three AF frames display.
 At this point, the frame the camera judges to be the main subject appears in white while the others appear in gray.
-Pressing the shutter button halfway displays up to 9 green AF frames. - If no white frame displays and all the frames appear in gray, images will be shot using the [On] option rather than [Face Detect].
+Pressing the shutter button halfway displays up to 9 green AF frames. - If no white frame displays and all the frames appear in gray, images will be shot using the [On] option rather than [Face Detect]. - The camera may mistakenly identify non-human subjects as a face.
+If this occurs, switch to the [On] or [Off] option. - When a face is not detected, images will be shot using the [On] option.

-- The camera may mistakenly identify non-human subjects as a face.
-If this occurs, switch to the [On] or [Off] options. - When a face is not detected, images will be shot using the [On] option. - In [Face Detect] mode, faces may not be detected under the following circumstances. - If the face appears small, large, dark or bright relative to the overall composition. - If the face is turned horizontally or diagonally, or if a portion is obscured.
+- In [Face Detect] mode, faces may not be detected under the following circumstances. - If the faces appear small, large, dark or bright relative to the overall composition. - If the subjects are looking sideways or lying down, or their faces are partially obscured.

-Shooting Hard-to-Focus Subjects (Focus Lock, AF Lock) 🖸 🔤 🖼 🖼
+Shooting Hard-to-Focus Subjects (Focus Lock, AF Lock) 🖸 🗔